ziminji/objective-c-sql-query-builder/README.md

 * Sanitizes data using best practices.
 * Handles most complex queries and works with raw SQL statements.
 * Has a powerful SQLite tokenizer.
+* Contains a message digest to hash strings using md2, md4, md5, sha1, sha224, sha256, sha384, and sha512.
 * Has a data access layer (DAL) that offers Object Relational Mapping (ORM).
 * Data access objects (DAO) handle composite primary keys.
 * Via a Bash script, models (i.e. Active Records) can be auto-generated for each table in the SQLite database.